Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Methods

 \subsection{Whole-Brain Visual Experience Analysis}

-We propose a self-supervised method for analyzing the semantic mapping of whole-brain responses to distinct groups of stimuli and identifying regions of interest.
-This method specifically examines the correlation between brain region activities and visual images.
-For a detailed cluster analysis, the self-supervised approach categorizes these images into five distinct clusters.
-This clustering enhances our understanding of the nuanced relationships between visual stimuli and brain responses.
+We developed a self-supervised analytical framework to map distinct visual semantic categories to their corresponding whole-brain representations.
+This method examine specific brain region activities covary with distinct clusters of visual images.
+By partitioning the stimulus set into five semantically coherent clusters, this analysis enhances our understanding of the nuanced relationships between visual stimuli and brain responses.

-\paragraph{Clustering} K-Means algorithm is a widely known algorithm for self-supervised clustering.
-However, K-Means is unreliable when it comes to high dimensional data, i.e., it performs poorly when used directly on images.
-Hence, we used CLIP Image encoder to encode the image to the image latent space and implemented K-Means on the image latent data as shown in Fig.~\ref{fig:k-cluster}.
-We clustered the dataset visual stimulus images to 5 clusters.
-We visualized the image labels in each cluster in a word cloud, where larger word sizes indicated higher word frequency in the image label.
-We asked ChatGPT-4 of the 5 clusters' word clouds, and let ChatGPT summarize the word cloud cluster name.
-ChatGPT summarized the cluster name to: ``Pets", ``Outdoor Activities", ``Wild Animals", ``Interiors", and ``Indoor Objects."